hashicorp/consul/website/source/docs/guides/datacenters.html.markdown

 datacenters.
 This means each datacenter runs independently, each having a dedicated group of servers and a private LAN [gossip pool](/docs/internals/gossip.html).

-To get started, follow the [bootstraping guide](/docs/guides/bootstrapping.html) to start each datacenter.
+To get started, follow the [bootstrapping guide](/docs/guides/bootstrapping.html) to start each datacenter.
 After bootstrapping, we should have two datacenters now which we can refer to as `dc1` and `dc2`.
 Note that datacenter names are opaque to Consul;
 they are simply labels that help human operators reason about the Consul clusters.